Kootathil Oruthan: Production

-Gnanavel wrote the story inspired after meeting the late Thenkachi Ko Swaminathan, a famous orator.
-Initially director wrote the script with Nivin Pauly in mind for the role of protagonist, though he's interested in the script, due to non-availability of dates, the actor could not sign this project.
-When Ashok Selvan learned that debut director Gnanavel was looking for protagonist through the music director Nivas K prasanna, he himself expressed his interest to the director and then Ashok Selvan and Priya Anand were signed in this project in early 2015 to play the lead roles in this college love story.
-Prior to this, director has written dialogues for Praksah Raj, Nagarjuna starring Payanam and Suriya's Raktha Charithiram.
-Pramodh is handling cinematography for this movie.
-The film began production during April 2015, most of the scenes were filmed at VIT University in Vellore.
-Award-winning actress Anupama Kumar joined the cast in a prominent role.
-Telugu actress Anisha Singh was signed for a role and this would be her debut in a Tamil film, while Bala Saravanan and Sanjay Bharathi were selected to portray friends/classmates of the lead pair.
-Nasser is also doing a role in this film.
-In the audio release event, Director Gnanavel said the film will be the story of ‘Middle-benchers’.
-"Many people who have made huge achievements in the world have been middle-benchers in the past.
-But we never care about middle-benchers.
-This film will deal with this irony."
-After the critically acclaimed super hit Joker and the mega budget horror flick Kaashmora, the next venture of the Dream Warrior Pictures production banner is Kootathil Oruthan.
+T. J. Gnanavel wrote the story after meeting Thenkachi Ko.
+Swaminathan, an orator.
+Initially Gnanavel wrote the script with Nivin Pauly in mind for the role of protagonist; though he was interested in the script, due to non-availability of dates, the actor could not sign the project.
+When Ashok Selvan learned that the debut director Gnanavel was looking for protagonist through the music director Nivas K. Prasanna, he himself expressed his interest to the director and then Ashok Selvan and Priya Anand were signed in this project in early 2015 to play the lead roles in this college love story.
+Prior to this, Gnanavel had written dialogues for Payanam and Raktha Charithiram.
+The film began production during May 2015, most of the scenes were filmed at VIT University in Vellore.
+Telugu actress Anisha Singh was signed for a role and this would be her debut in a Tamil film.
+Priya Anand said that unlike most films which focus on "frontbenchers" who are seen as "over-achievers" and "backbenchers" who are usually the rebels, this film revolves around "people in the middle, which I think represents most of our population".

-Promotion
+Marketing

-The team has filmed a promotional song called Gift song, in which many leading actor from Tamil film industry were a part of it.
-This song portrays that hope and belief are very important and everyone in this world are a gift to themselves.
+The team filmed a promotional song called "Maatrangal Ondre Thaan Maarathada", featuring appearances from many leading actors from Tamil cinema.
+The song portrays that hope and belief are very important and everyone in this world are a gift to themselves.

-Release

-Earlier, Dream Warrior Pictures, the production house of this movie has confirmed the theatrical release date as 14 July 2017.
-Due to the theatre owners strike to waive the state entertainment tax, the release of the film is postponed by the producers to 28 July 2017.
-The satellite rights of the film were sold to STAR Vijay.
-Baradwaj Rangan of Film Companion wrote "But the director, who also wrote the film, keeps veering off into subplots that sound fine in theory but don’t come together convincingly on screen.
-Had the events leading to this development been put in place much earlier, the film might have been more than just an easy watch."